-John and James Dobson, carpet manufacturers, of Philadelphia, whose big retail store on Chestnut street was gutted by fire about one year ago, have brought suit in the United States district court against 24 large insurance companies in all parts of the world, to recover between \$500,000 and \$500,000 insurance money.
-The suits are brought under a clause in the agreement that all suits growing out of inability to properly adjust claims shall be brought within one year from the fire, and-to open the way to adjustment.
+John and James Dobson, carpet manufacturers, of Philadelphia, whose big retail store on Chestnut street was gutted by fire about one year ago, have brought suit in the United States district court against 34 large insurance companies in all parts of the world, to recover between \$500,000 and \$600,000 insurance money.
+The suits are brought under a clause in the agreement that all suits growing out of inability to properly adjust claims shall be brought within one year from the fire, and to open the way to adjustment.
+Suing for a Large Insurance.